portworx/px-docs/scheduler/kubernetes/install.md

 # To run in master in zero storage mode and use a specific drive for other nodes
 $ curl -o px-spec.yaml "http://install.portworx.com?cluster=mycluster&kvdb=etcd://etcd.fake.net:2379&zeroStorage=true&drives=/dev/sdb"
 ```

+If you are having issues, refer to [Troubleshooting PX on Kubernetes](support.html) and [General FAQs](/knowledgebase/faqs.html).

+>**Note:** If using secure etcd provide "https" in the URL and make sure all the certificates are in a directory which is bind mounted inside PX container. (ex.: /etc/pwx)

 #### Restricting PX to certain nodes
 To restrict Portworx to only a subset of nodes in the Kubernetes cluster, you can label the minion nodes.
 For example, to prevent Portworx from starting on minion-X: